 John: Well, be sure to be with us next time, as we talk about parenting your tweens and teens with respect.I'm John Fuller and on behalf of Focus president, Jim Daly and the entire team, thanks for listening.
 Join us again next time, as we once again, help you and your family thrive in Christ.

 Receive the book Ready to Wed for your donation of any amount!Give Now (Available to U.S. residents only)

 Features an engaging 10-session DVD series, a leader's guide, two copies of the couple's workbook and the humorous and insightful book co-authored by Dr. Greg and Erin Smalley, Ready to Wed.Buy Now

 Featured Audience Input

 To help us provide the best possible programming for you, we need your honest feedback on how we're doing and how we can get better.Read more

 How will I know that I'm ready to wed?
 Dr. Greg Smalley is often asked this question by engaged couples, so he offers his personal insights on how couples can better understand loving and being loved.Read more

 Authors Greg and Erin Smalley offer engaged couples practical advice in a discussion based on their new book, Ready to Wed: 12 Ways to Start a Marriage You'll Love.
 (Part 1 of 2)Listen

 Ted CunninghamView Bio

-Ted Cunningham is the founding pastor of Woodland Hills Family Church in Branson, Mo., and is a comedian on the Date Night Comedy Tour and a popular conference speaker at churches and events across the nation.
-He has authored five books including Fun Loving You, The Power of Home and Trophy Child.
-He has also co-authored several books with Dr. Gary Smalley.
-Ted and his wife, Amy, have two children, Corynn and Carson.
+Ted Cunningham is the founding pastor of Woodland Hills Family Church in Branson, Mo., a comedian on the Date Night Comedy Tour and a popular conference speaker at churches and events across the nation.
+He has authored several books including Fun Loving You and Trophy Child.
+He has also co-authored four books with Dr. Gary Smalley and one with his wife, Amy.
+Ted and Amy have two children, Corynn and Carson.
 Learn more about Ted by visiting his church's website.